gxf1212/notes/MD/FYP-notes.md

 - data structure
   - The molecule is stored in a `Ligand object`.
 The core is `atomdict`. the key is the original atom name, the value contains all info, like FF atom type, coordinate (read in the .rtf and .pdb file together).
-  - All other properties are stored by tuples of atom keys (atom names+tag) (and other data), so that when we change the atom name to write in hybrid molecules, we just index through the dict (by GetXXX functions)
+  - All other properties are stored by tuples of atom **keys** (atom names initially, +tag in hybrid) (and other data), so that when we change the atom name to write in hybrid molecules, we just index through the dict (by GetXXX functions)
+- flow
-- methods
+  - read files
   - common structure: use RDkit package, get it from two .pdb files, find the corresponding atom indices in each molecule
-  - modification:
-  - naming:
+  - verification: position and charge nearly the same, or removed from common
+  - modification: add A, B to atom name.
+C for common atoms
+  - combination: a `Ligand` object 'hybrid'
+    - atomdict, key is name+tag, same value, count common atoms point to the same `Atom` object
+    - thus we can use **set** operations to merge bonds, etc.
   - output: just write formatted strings into .rtf and .pdb files